Dieber/learn-y-in-x-style/README.md

 ### add language image

-Feel free to add icons to the public/images folder.
+Feel free to add icons to the public/language_images folder.

-You need to make sure the filename of the icon and the "name" tag in YAML are consistent
+You need to make sure the filename of the icon and the "name" tag in YAML are consistent (case-insensitive)